ntustison/PaperANTsX/Text/intro.md

 [@Gorgolewski:2011aa] (Python).
 Even competing softwares, such as FreeSurfer [@Fischl:2012aa], have incorporated well-performing and complementary ANTs components[@Tustison2009e;@Manjon:2010aa] into their own libraries.
+\textcolor{blue}{Finally, according to GitHub, recent unique “clones” have averaged 34 per day with the total number of clones being approximately twice that many.
+50 unique contributors to the ANTs library have made a total of over 4500 commits.
+Additional insights into usage can be viewed at the ANTs GitHub website.}

 \input{papers_table}